Placement Process & Timeline

 If you have questions on how to make your camp amazing or handle a challenge within your camp, check out the offerings of the Camp Support Team and read the Camp Resource Guide.

-Thank you for creating a theme camp or village for Black Rock City!
+Thank you for creating a theme camp for Black Rock City!